Marine Conservation Volunteering

 In addition to collecting data on the above marine megafauna, you will also gather information on other threatened species in the area including dolphins, bowmouth guitar sharks, stingrays and seahorses.

-Estuary and coral reef conservation
+Estuary and coral reef marine conservation volunteer opportunities

 - Video transects on coral reefs to count fish species and numbers, and measure environmental conditions